-For this post, let's look at the Anthropologie "Cabinet of Curiosities page (shown to the left) since they have a wide range of small scale 3 dimensional items.
-In the first example, the photographic images have an eclectic, stylized appearance, but notice that every photo has the the same background of bleached, faded wood.
-The web site works to pull the photos together as a group with identical backgrounds.
+For this post, let's look at the Anthropologie "Cabinet of Curiosities page (shown to the left) since they have a wide range of small-scale 3-dimensional items.
+In the first example, the photographic images have an eclectic, stylized appearance, but notice that every photo has the same background of bleached, faded wood.
+The website works to pull the photos together as a group with identical backgrounds.

-While the landing page for each category may be eclectic or have a stylized background, move to any other page of inventory on the Anthropologie web site and you will see that every item is photographed on the same background.
+While the landing page for each category may be eclectic or have a stylized background, move to any other page of inventory on their website and you will see that every item is photographed on the same background.
 While not a solid color, it has a very muted, soft pattern.
 The background does not distract from the work.
 Each item is isolated.
 None of the photos confuse the customer with earrings hanging off of teacups, necklaces draped over plates, or pendants pinned on wrinkled fabric.

-Artists and craftspeople can learn a lot from major retailer web sites and their professional merchandising schemes.
+Artists and craftspeople can learn a lot from major retailer websites and their professional merchandising schemes.
 Keep backgrounds and the style of photography consistent.
-Applications for shows, submissions to juried opportunities, or even the appearance of a web site or online marketing should look like one cohesive identity with clear emphasis on the work.
+Applications for shows, submissions to juried opportunities, or even the appearance of a website or online marketing should look like one cohesive identity with a clear emphasis on the work.

-The same principle should apply for artists and makers.
-Mood, "warmth" and connection with your customer should be separated from representation of the item.
+The same principle should apply to artists and makers.
+Mood, "warmth" and connection with your customer should be separated from the representation of the item.